serbelga/navigation-compose-extended/docs/usage.md

 }
 ```

-We can navigate to some destination using the `NavAction`.
-In the following code,
+We can navigate to some destination using the actions functions provided by the `NavAction` class.
+The `NavAction.navigate` function receive a `NavRoute` instance to navigate to some destination.
+This `NavRoute` associated with a destination can be obtained using the `navRoute()` function in the `NavDestination` class.
-we navigate to the `SearchResultNavDestination` using the `navigate` function that receives
+In the following code, we navigate to the `SearchResultNavDestination`:
-a `NavRoute`:

 ```kotlin
 val navController = rememberNavController()